On the Grothendieck-Serre conjecture on principal bundles in mixed characteristic: Quasi-elementary fibrations

 The notion of an elementary fibration was introduced in~\cite[Exp.~XI, Def.~3.1]{SGA4-3}.
-The following notion is a weak version of elementary fibration: we only assume that the projection is smooth over the open part, we do not require the fibers to be integral, and we only require the divisor to be finite surjective over the base (see also~\cite[Def.~2.1]{PaninStavrovaVavilov}). \begin{definition} A \emph{quasi-elementary fibration\/} is a morphism of schemes $p:X'\to S$ that can be included in a commutative diagram
+The following notion is a weak version of elementary fibration: we only assume that the projection is smooth over the open part, we do not require the fibers to be integral, and we only require the divisor to be finite surjective over the base (see also~\cite[Def.~2.1]{PaninStavrovaVavilov}). \begin{definition} A \emph{quasi-elementary fibration\/} is an affine smooth morphism of Noetherian schemes $p\colon X'\to S$ that can be included in a commutative diagram